adpushsdk/ADPush-Android-SDK/README.md

 - Want to push notifications to your app users?
 - Do not have a server for GCM?
 - Headache on how to implement GCM Client SDK on your app?
+- Locally monetize your app in Malaysia?
 - **AfterPush is the one for you.**

 ###Features
-- Fast and lightweight library for push notifications.
+- Fast and lightweight library for push notifications and advertisement implementation.
-- App version control with Google PlayStore.
 - Easy implementation in Eclipse and Android Studio IDE.
 - Live support and rapid updates!
 - Push-on-the-go with our AfterPush apps.